Website accessibility

 Article XII

-Ecclesiastics cannot be questioned by magistrates or other authorities about facts and matters of which they have knowledge by reason of their sacred ministry.
+Ecclesiastics may not be questioned by magistrates or other authorities about facts and matters of which they have knowledge by reason of their sacred ministry.

 Article XIII

-Ecclesiastics are exempt from the obligation to undertake jury duty, be members of courts or tax committees and other [roles] of that nature, considered by the Canon Law as incompatible with the clerical state.
+Ecclesiastics are exempt from the obligation to become jurors, members of courts or tax commissions and other [roles] of similar nature, considered by Canon Law to be incompatible with the clerical state.

 Article XIV

-Military service will be provided by priests and clerics in the form of pastoral care to the armed forces and in time of war, also in medical units.
-However the Government will ensure that even in case of war the aforementioned military service is completed with the least possible damage to the cure of souls of the population of Mainland Portugal and the Portuguese Overseas.
+Military service will be provided by priests and clerics in the form of pastoral care to the armed forces and, in time of war, also to the medical units.
+However the Government shall ensure that, even in case of war, the aforementioned military service is completed with the least possible prejudice to the care of the souls of the people of the Metropole [Mainland Portugal] and the Overseas Portuguese [in the colonies].

 Article XV

-The use of ecclesiastical or monastic vestments by secular persons or by ecclesiastical or monastic persons who have been forbidden to do so by the competent ecclesiastical Authorities and officially communicated to the State authorities, is punished with the same penalties as the abuse of a uniform proper to public employment.
+The use of ecclesiastical or monastic vestments by laymen or by ecclesiastical or monastic persons who have been forbidden to do so by the competent ecclesiastical Authorities and officially communicated to the State authorities, is to be punished with the same penalties as [those for] the unlawful use of a uniform proper to public functions.
 It is punishable under the same terms as the abuse of ecclesiastical jurisdiction and functions.

 Article XVI